 In his book Unusually The Same, Brett Duncan, an expert in marketing for direct selling organizations and President and Owner of IdeaDrenaline, believes that when faced with a decision about where to spend valuable resources, there is only one real question that needs to be asked:

 Direct selling organizations were creating and enabling evangelists long before it became the marketing concept du jour.
 So in many ways, these marketers are a step ahead.
 It’s already baked into the culture.

-The direct selling business model relies on turning consumers of their product into passionate brand advocates.
+A direct selling marketing strategy relies on turning consumers into passionate brand advocates.
 But they take word of mouth marketing a step further.
 Instead of turning passionate users of their products into volunteer brand evangelists, the end goal is to recruit paid sales representatives.
 But the basic idea is not that far off from what the rest of the marketing world now embraces as social media marketing.